 Doctoral students who are not employed are entitled to the same support as all students with disabilities at KI.
 You also apply in the same manner as other students, namely via www.nais.uhr.se

 If you are an employed doctoral student, the Human Resources Department as well as the KI Department you are employed by are responsible for arranging and financing personal educational support.
-The disability-coordinator is in charge of personal pedagogical support for the student’s research activities (e.g. extra supervision and/or study interpretation) in the same way as for Bachelor’s and Master’s students.
+The disability-coordinator oversees personal pedagogical support for the student’s research activities (e.g. extra supervision and/or study interpretation) in the same way as for Bachelor’s and Master’s students.

 MTM produces course literature for doctoral students with reading impairments in the same way as for Bachelor’s and Master’s students.
-KIB is in charge of supplying alternative course reading material.
+The university library, KIB, oversees alternative course reading material.